 2. Customers embrace discussed product changes as their own

 Becoming more approachable and relatable is the first step to achieving an engaged customer base.
-Now, let’s look at turning this engagement into supported changes to your product and services catalogue.
+Now, let’s look at turning this engagement into supported changes to your product and services catalog.

 Collaborating on ideas with a public audience and implementing the outcome, is called co-creation.